- The application asks whether you are applying for licensure as a Broker or an Associate Broker.

 ||submit a letter signed by the current Broker naming you as the replacement Broker for the office.
 If you are unable to obtain a letter from the current Broker, submit a letter of explanation.

 ||no additional documentation is required.
 However, your certificate of licensure history must show the name of the office connected to your current license in another jurisdiction.

 Additional Requirements for Applicants by Examination

-If you are applying by examination, you must submit the following in addition to the items listed in Requirements for All Applicants section above.
+If you are applying by examination, the following are required in addition to the items in Requirements for All Applicants section above.